robbi5/german-gov-domains/readme.md

 ## Thanks

-Thanks to [@esonderegger](https://github.com/esonderegger) for the [dotmil domains project](https://github.com/esonderegger/dotmil-domains) that acted as an template for this repo.
+Thanks to [@esonderegger](https://github.com/esonderegger) for the [dotmil domains project](https://github.com/esonderegger/dotmil-domains) that served as an template for this repo.